monktastic/hackmd/wip/podcast/evil-bullets-2.md

 Have you ever done something that deep down you felt was wrong, but then found a way to justify it to avoid feeling bad?
 Of course you have; you're human.

 This is willful ignorance; self-deception.
 Try and recall what that state is like.
-The deepest part of you isn't okay with what's happening, but your mind finds a clever way to hide that fact from conscious self-reflection.
-This is exactly the same mechanism that enables apparently-evil people to do what they do.
-They _know_ that what they're doing is wrong, but in another sense, they don't.
+The deepest part of you isn't okay with what's happening, but your mind finds a clever way to hide that fact from you.
+This is exactly the trick that the "bad people" use to do what they do.

-The "bad people" remind us of something in ourselves that we'd rather not see, so our mind finds a clever way to hide it from us.
-It makes us perceive them as intrinsically morally defective, unlike us, the good people.
-You cannot fix a broken person, so our only option is to hate them, and treat them with contempt.
-Unfortunately, this backfires miserably.
+We are capable of almost anything under the right circumstances.
+Deep down we know this, but our mind tries to hide it from us.
+We perceive the "bad people" as intrinsically defective, and thus _fundamentally_ different from us.
+We make a big show of hating them and treating them with contempt, as if to prove just how different we are.

-That's because our contempt is self-deceptive, and although we do not consciously recognize it as such, other people can smell it from a mile away.
-So they perceive _us_ as intrinsically bad, and feel morally obligated to fight _our_ evil in return.
+Unfortunately, this backfires miserably, because it is self-deception.
+We don't recognize it as such, but other people can smell it from a mile away.
+This makes them perceive _us_ as intrinsically bad, and so they feel morally obligated to fight _our_ evil in return.

 A classic example is when we mock our political opponents.
 Somehow they don't just apologize and repent.
-They double down and vow to return the favor, which just convinces us that we were right about them after all.
-We act dismayed by their recalcitrance, but we secretly wanted them to become worse, because that licenses us to unleash our full righteous fury.
+They double down and vow to return the favor.
+We act dismayed by this recalcitrance, but we secretly wanted this, because it proves how bad they are, which licenses us to visit even more righteous fury upon them.

-The secret end goal is a kind of Armageddon, in which we get to violently prove just how good we are.
+Our secret goal is to provoke a kind of Armageddon, in which we can violently prove just how good we are.
 This is why the US is headed toward civil war, with nobody recognizing their own complicity.
 It is what leads to bitter divorces, in which both sides feel like the exclusive victim / hero.
 This isn't by accident.
-Your contempt and malice exist _only_ to darken the world while making you feel self-righteous.
-And no matter how well you hide them, they always find a way to leak out.

-Deep down we don't want to act this way, but we can't help it, because our minds are infected by an insanely clever parasite.
-This parasite is the source of our self-deception.
-One of its tricks is to prevent us from seeing that the "bad people" are simply under the sway of the very same parasite.
-It tricks us into hating them, so that we strengthen the parasite in both of our minds.
+Something within us _wants_ this to happen.

+That "something" is a parasite embedded deep within our minds.
+It gets us to behave in ways that make the world worse, while making us feel righteous about doing so.
+It is impossible to overstate how clever this is.
+Any time you feel hostile toward the world or anyone in it, your parasite is generating a brilliant excuse for you to darken the world while feeling totally justified about it.
+Deep down, you know this is wrong, so you hide it even harder.
+The more evil you leak into the world, the less able you are to recognize it.

+Your parasite knows that the "bad people" are caught in the same trap, and being nasty to them will simply ensnare them further.
+In this way, your parasite strengthens theirs.
+You may see this person as your enemy, but your parasites are secretly allied.
+This is why, as MLK said, "hate cannot drive out hate."
+It's not even _trying_ to!
+Your malice exists _only_ to strengthen other people's.

 In this way, our parasites act like a single distributed super-organism, and our minds form the vast network by which it communicates with itself beneath our conscious threshold.
 It is leveraging our collective intelligence to produce horrifying outcomes that none of us claim to want, yet which are the inevitable result of our collective self-deception.